Laura Amy Puts On Busty Display In Plunging Crop Top

 The hottie wore her highlighted brunette locks up in a bun and left a few tendrils of hair down, which framed her face.
 For the occasion, she opted to wear a name necklace as her accessory.

-In the caption, Laura wrote a few words that relate to her yellow crop top.
+In the caption, Laura wrote a few words that related to her yellow crop top.
 She also shared that her ensemble came from Fashion Nova and tagged the brand in the post.

 The picture quickly went viral on the internet and gained more than 11,100 likes and over 270 comments through her social media account in less than a day.
 The majority of her online admirers were quick to shower her with compliments.
 Many praised her busty display and killer body.
-Some others decided to leave a mix of emoji in the comments section as a form of their admiration for the model.
+Some others decided to leave a mix of emoji in the comments section in admiration of the model.

 "You are absolutely beautiful," one of her admirers wrote.